-Colcannon is an Irish mashed potato dish that feature a mixture of buttery mashed potatoes and sauteed cabbage.
+Colcannon is an Irish mashed potato dish that feature a mixture of buttery mashed potatoes and fried cabbage.
 It’s a comforting side dish that can be served any time of the year.
 My Colcannon recipe also features hearty addition of bacon, leeks, and scallions.

 Cál ceannann is where the dish got it’s name, which means “white headed cabbage.”
 Cabbage and potatoes are commonly grown vegetables in Ireland and that’s why many Irish dishes feature both.